875keshav/Arduino-based-Smart-Hand-Sanitizer/README.md

 This repository contains the code and documentation for a smart hand sanitizer system.
 The system is designed to provide an automated and touchless hand sanitizing experience using Arduino Uno and different sensors.

 ## Table of Contents:

-Introduction
+1.Introduction
-Hardware Requirements
+2.Hardware Requirements
-Circuit Diagram
+3.Circuit Diagram
-Installation
-Usage
-Sensors and Actuators
-Data Collection
-Troubleshooting
-Contributing
-License

 Introduction:
 Provide an introduction to the smart hand sanitizer system, explaining its purpose, benefits, and how it works.
 You can also include an overview of the technologies used in the system.